Learn how to make How to Make Felt Roses with the Cricut Maker to create a beautiful fall wreath or any other type of decor you would like!

 The number one reason I love my Maker even more than my Cricut Explore Air 2 is the ability to cut felt with ease!
 In this tutorial, I’ll show you how to make Felt Roses with the Cricut Maker, so you can make a pretty Fall Wreath.
 And if you’re reading this during Christmas, you can also make this Felt Christmas wreath 😉

-You can purchase these 3-D roses in my shop for $4.97 (it includes 4 rose designs, an accent flower and 9 leaves–that’s A LOT of creating you can do).
-These files are also available in the Fresh Cut Fall SVG Files bundle (60+ FILES!!)
-Either way, you’re getting an amazing deal!
+You can purchase these 3-D roses in my shop for $4.97.
+This SVG set includes 4 rose designs, an accent flower and 9 leaves–that’s A LOT of creating you can do!

 What you’ll need to Make Felt Roses with the Cricut Maker

 - Cricut Maker (will come with a fabric rotary blade- read more about the Maker here)